Services

 Spinal surgery

 If pressure from the intervertebral discs or bony parts on the nerve roots or spinal cord leads to progressive or severe neurological deficits such as paralysis, numbness or bladder dysfunction, surgical relief is necessary.
+This can significantly improve quality of life.

 Open surgical removal of herniated discs under the microscope